Recognized as one of Canada's Top 100 Employers (2025) and Greater Toronto's Top Employers (2025):

-- Samsung Canada generously starts its new employees with 4.2 weeks of paid vacation, moving to a maximum of six weeks of vacation over the course of their careers
+- Samsung Canada starts new employees with 4.2 weeks of paid vacation, increasing to a maximum of six weeks -- and offers five personal "Well-Being Days" for employees to use as they choose, along with early closures before every holiday long weekend

 Employer Background